thifranc/shinken-webui-wiki-up/User-manual-Dashboard.md

 ## Dashboard

 The dashboard page is the application main page.
+This means that this page is âge is automatically presented to a freshly authenticated user.

 On top of the Dashboard page, a summary bar with main information about the system status :
  - current hosts status